Rutherford B. Hayes: Foreign policy

-Outside the Western Hemisphere, Hayes's biggest foreign-policy concern dealt with China.
+Outside the Western Hemisphere, Hayes's biggest foreign policy concern dealt with China.
 In 1868 the Senate had ratified the Burlingame Treaty with China, allowing an unrestricted flow of Chinese immigrants into the United States.
 As the economy soured after the Panic of 1873, Chinese immigrants were blamed in the American West for depressing workmen's wages.
 During the Great Railroad Strike of 1877, anti-Chinese riots broke out in San Francisco, and a third party, the Workingman's Party, formed with an emphasis on stopping Chinese immigration.
 In response, Congress passed the Chinese Exclusion Act in 1879, abrogating the 1868 treaty.

 Hayes vetoed the bill, believing that the United States should not abrogate treaties without negotiation.
 The veto drew praise from Northeastern New England Republicans, but Hayes was bitterly denounced in the Western United States.
 In the subsequent furor, Democrats in the House of Representatives attempted to impeach him, but narrowly failed when Republicans prevented a quorum by refusing to vote.
 After the veto, Assistant Secretary of State Frederick W. Seward suggested that the countries work together to reduce immigration, and he and James Burrill Angell negotiated with the Chinese to do so.
 Congress passed a new law to that effect, the Chinese Exclusion Act of 1882, after Hayes had left office.

+In 1877 former President Grant embarked on a world tour shortly after his second term.
+Hayes was aware of Grant's popularity in Europe and encouraged Grant to extend his tour in the hope that it would improve various foreign relations and strengthen American interests abroad.
+When Grant was in Nice he boarded USS Vandalia, a screw sloop-of-war that Hayes had personally sent for Grant's winter cruise about the Mediterranean and journey to Egypt.